-I am delighted to present the Chairperson's Report for the Parow East Industrial City Improvement District (PEICID) for the financial year ending 30 June 2023.
-It is with great pride that I reflect on the progress we have made and the challenges we have encountered as we continue to serve our community and enhance the quality of life in the Parow East industrial area.
+I am pleased to present the Chairperson's Report for the Parow East Industrial City Improvement District (PEICID) for the financial year ending 30 June 2024.
+It is with great pride that I reflect on the progress we have made, as well as the challenges we have encountered, as we continue to serve our community and enhance the Parow East business area.